hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 ~> **NOTE** Downgrading to a `trial sku` from a `standard` or `premium sku` will force a new resource to be created.

-* `managed_services_key_vault_key_id` - (Optional) Customer managed encryption properties for the Databricks Workspace managed resources(e.g. Notebooks and Artifacts).
+* `managed_services_cmk_key_vault_key_id` - (Optional) Customer managed encryption properties for the Databricks Workspace managed resources(e.g. Notebooks and Artifacts).
 Changing this forces a new resource to be created.

 * `managed_resource_group_name` - (Optional) The name of the resource group where Azure should place the managed Databricks resources.
 Changing this forces a new resource to be created.